By Will Groff, Staff Writer

 Not that the earlier songs lack personality.
 His cover of “Cattle Call”, in particular — written by Tex Owens in 1934 and most famously covered by Eddy Arnold in 1955 — is iconoclastic fun.
 Housman’s version ups the tempo, substitutes the song’s iconic yodels for a whistled refrain (Housman is a world-class whistler, after all) and adds a skittering beat.
 On Instagram, he described it as a “song about cows you can twerk to.”

 His online presence overflows with the same offbeat sense of humor; watch him slow dance with a skeleton in the DIY music video for “Tomorrow, Tonight” or orchestrate a squirrel-on-finger-puppet love affair on his TikTok channel.
 But in our interview he was more reserved, and seemed less comfortable monologuing than in moments when we engaged in a back-and-forth.

-He identifies strongly as an Enneagram Type Nine.
-The self-effacing, “peacekeeping” type, and recalled being concerned with making others feel included even dating back to his time in elementary school.
-I got a taste of this when I told him I was recently diagnosed as a Type Four — moody, dramatic, prone to self-absorption.
+He identifies strongly as an Enneagram Type Nine — the self-effacing, “peacekeeper” type — and recalled being concerned with making others feel included even dating back to his time in elementary school.
+I told him I was recently diagnosed as a Type Four: moody, dramatic, prone to self-absorption.
 A true Nine, he said he understood why it might feel “like a read”, but assured me that “So many of my favorite people are Fours.”